jjcurtin/lectures_other/2021/TedX/talk_materials/digital_theraputics.md

 /beta.png

 OK, so lets call the apps I have described to you so far, the beta version of digital therapeutics.
-Their power arises from easy, 24/7 access to their many supports - their treatments, tools, and services.
+Their power comes from easy, 24/7 access to their many supports - their treatments, tools, and services.

 ---